Beastrock/8_vk_friends_online/README.md

         online_friends_ids = api.friends.getOnline()
         return api.users.get(user_ids=online_friends_ids)

 Second way is call only one API method get.users with parametres = "online".
+Comparing from the first way it allows <b>to order friends list<b> by name, which is more convenient.

     def get_friends_online_list(login, password):
         friends_online_list = []